 Her message was simple.
 No matter your body type, and no matter what people think of you, you are free to seek your own happiness.
 The women’s rugby team at Illinois has preached this for years, and these three veteran leaders were inspired by the global attention that an athlete from their sport received.

-A new school year began with a new coach.
+As they returned for a new school year following the Olympics, a new coach greeted them.
 “Duquaine” is what the women call him, as the former rugby player assumed his duties to lead the Illini.

 He’s an old boy, who played for and coached the male Illini for a long time.
 Now, he drives two hours twice a week to give back to the women’s team.